Large normalizers of ${\mathbb Z}^{d}$-odometers systems and realization on substitutive subshifts: Definitions and basic properties

 \subsection{$\Z^{d}$-Odometer systems}

 Odometer systems are the equicontinuous minimal Cantor systems.
-Hence, they are the maximal equicontinuous factor for a large family of symbolic systems, such as Toeplitz flows and some substitutive subshifts.
+They are therefore the maximal equicontinuous factor for a large family of minimal symbolic systems, such as Toeplitz flows and some substitutive subshifts.
 We refer to \cite{cortez2006toeplitz} for the study of odometer systems and $\Z^d$-Toeplitz sequences.
 We use the same notations.

 In this section, we briefly recall the basic definitions of odometers.
 Subsequently, we describe the linear representation semigroup of odometer systems (\cref{LemmaNessesaryConditionNormalizerOdometer}), which we then use to completely characterize it for constant-base $\Z^{2}$- odometer systems (\cref{GeneralTheoremDifferentCasesNormalizer}).
-It is worth noting that the initial exploration of $\GLtwo$-endomorphisms between $\Z^{2}$-odometer systems was initiated in \cite{giordano2019zdodometer} and later extended to higher dimensions in \cite{merenkov2022odometers}.
+The initial exploration of $\GLtwo$-endomorphisms between $\Z^{2}$-odometer systems was initiated in \cite{giordano2019zdodometer} and later extended to higher dimensions in \cite{merenkov2022odometers}.